-- (1) Where an employer permits or requires work to be performed at a work premises, the employer must comply with clauses Error!
-Reference source not found.8 to 15. - (2) A worker must not attend a work premises if: - (a) they have been tested for COVID-19 because they are symptomatic; and - (b) they are awaiting the result of that test.
+- (1) Where an employer permits or requires work to be performed at a work premises, the employer must comply with clauses 8 to 14. - (2) A worker must not attend a work premises if they have undertaken a COVID-19 PCR test or a COVID-19 rapid antigen test and they are awaiting the result of that test except if more than 7 days has passed since the date of the test.